dusk-network/dusk-protocol/consensus/sortition/README.md

 Hence, the $VCPool$ parameter determines the maximum number of members in a committee, and, indirectly, the degree of distribution of the Reduction voting process.

 ### Block Generator Extraction
-To extract a block generator, a one-member committee is created, using the $Deterministic Sortition$ procedure with $PS = 1$, that is, by assigning a single credit.
+To extract a block generator, a one-member committee is created, using the $Deterministic Sortition$ procedure with $ps = 1$, that is, by assigning a single credit.
 The provisioner being assigned such credit becomes the block generator for the iteration.

-Formally, the block generator for round $R$ and step $S$ is defined as:
+Formally, the block generator for round $r$ and step $s$ is defined as:

-$$ BG_R^i = DS(R,S,1).$$
+$$ BG_r^i = DS(r,s,1).$$

 ## Algorithm Overview
 The *Deterministic Sortition* ($DS$) algorithm generates a voting committee by assigning the credits of credit pool to eligible provisioners (see [Eligibility](../README.md#participants)).

-The algorithm takes as inputs the round number $R$ and step number $S$, and outputs the corresponding committee.
+The algorithm takes as inputs the round number $r$ and step number $s$, and outputs the corresponding committee.
-It also uses the provisioner set $\mathcal{P}$, the block produced in the previous round $B_{R-1}$, and the credit pool size $PS$.
+It also uses the provisioner set $\mathcal{P}$, the block produced in the previous round $B_{r-1}$, and the credit pool size $ps$.

 The algorithm assigns one credit at a time to a randomly-selected provisioner using the *Deterministic Extraction* ($DE$) algorithm, which is based on a pseudo-random number called [*score*](#score), described below.